-FBAR Tax Lawyer: Sometimes you may need an FBAR Tax Lawyer for assistance, and other times, it may not be necessary.
+FBAR Tax Lawyers: We Specialize in IRS Foreign Account Disclosure (Board Certified Specialist in Tax Law): Sometimes you may need an FBAR Tax Lawyer for assistance, and other times, it may not be necessary.
 It depends on a Taxpayers facts and circumstances, and the nature of their non-compliance with FBAR filing requirements.

 The two most important aspects to purchasing a service, are usually the following:

 Do I need the service?